 Exploring music from different cultures broadens students’ horizons and fosters empathy for diverse perspectives.

 The benefits of music education extend beyond the arts, positively impacting your child’s overall academic performance.
-Thus, when looking for a good school in Singapore that has music education in its curriculum, also consider school fees for foreigners in Singapore.
+Thus, when looking for a good school that has music education in its curriculum, also consider school fees for foreigners.

 Here’s how music education improves your child’s academic performance: